gnodwell/Guelph-Course-Selection-Manager/README.md

-# W22_CIS3760_Team4 - Sprint 2
+# W22_CIS3760_Team4 - Sprint 3

 <!-- ABOUT SECTION -->
 ## About

-Sprint 2 tasked us with adding graphical output for the scraper and cli tools that we created during Sprint 1.
-This was done using PyGraphiz which is the python graphiz library.
-The required graphical output was to create a graph for all the courses in the CIS major.
-We went beyond this by allow the user to create a graph for not only the CIS major but for every department guelph offers.
-On top of that, the user can also input a specific course and receive a graph output of the course and its prerequisites and its prerequisites' prerequisites and so on.
+Sprint 3 tasked us with adding additional features to the graph generation functionality that was created in Sprint 2.
+This addition feature included allow the user to create graphs for specified majors.
+On top of that we also added funcitonality for the user to create graphs for a specified minor.

 ### Prerequisites